 A patient's informed consent to investigations or treatment is a fundamental aspect of the proper provision of dental care.
-Without informed consent to treatment, a dentist is vulnerable to criticism on a number of counts, not least those of assault and/or negligence - which in turn could lead respectively to criminal charges and/or civil claims against the dentist.
-Furthermore, the question of consent arises increasingly at the heart of complaints made under the NHS Complaints Procedure, and complaints to the General Dental Council on matters on professional ethics and conduct.
+Without informed consent to treatment, a dentist is vulnerable to criticism on a number of counts, not least those of assault and/or negligence - which in turn could lead respectively to criminal charges and/ or civil claims against the dentist.
+Furthermore, the question of consent arises increasingly at the heart of complaints made to the Australian Health Practitioners regulation Agency (AHPRA) which underpins the decisions of the Dental Board of Australia when it considers matters of professional ethics and conduct.

-It is self-evident, therefore, that every practising dentist, therapist and hygienist needs not only a thorough understanding of the principles of consent, but also an awareness of how to apply these principles in the wide variety of circumstances that can arise in the practise of dentistry.
+It is self-evident, therefore, that every practising dentist, therapist, hygienist, OHT and prosthetist needs not only a thorough understanding of the principles of consent, but also an awareness of how to apply these principles in the wide variety of circumstances that can arise in the practise of dentistry.